by Hadley Robinson

 Similarly, the prohibition against men serving as bishops and elders who have multiple wives (1Tim 3:2) has been reduced to a mere prohibition against being a polygamist – another fiction that has no basis in Church history or the legal environment within which the Early Church found herself.
 Evangelical moral standards continue to spiral downward with most pastors giving it all a hearty "Amen!"

-It is odd that Hodge’s curiosity was not aroused as to why the Early Church held such a position.
-All too often, Protestants, including Hodge and the Mormons, write off the Church Fathers as hopelessly infected with false and heretical doctrines that appeared the minute the Church was born.
+It is odd that Hodge’s curiosity was not aroused by the position of the Early Church.
+All too often, Protestants, including the esteemed Professor Hodge and the Mormons, write off the Church Fathers as hopelessly infected with false and heretical doctrines that appeared the minute the Church was born.
 Is this an accurate view?

 The Church Fathers are dead so it is easy to have and win arguments with them.
 It was a time of brutal persecution for the Church, there were no printing presses, and Christian writings were suppressed at every turn.
 Much of what they taught resulted in savage attacks from both within and without the Church.
 This is evident in the writings of Paul in 2 Corinthians, Galatians, and elsewhere.

 Already, the ancient equivalents of such popular teachers as Billy Graham, Bill Bright, and Robert Schuller were massaging (and changing) the Gospel for popular consumption (2Cor 12:21).
 This was, and is, especially true of the critical Biblical doctrine of repentance which is usually missing from modern preaching of the gospel.

 Central to the teachings of the Church Fathers was the Biblical doctrine that confession of Christ as LORD and Savior must be accompanied by deeds appropriate of true repentance.
 This was nowhere more evident than in their rejection of the still popular notion that God’s people are free from obedience to the moral law.
 As is still true, men sought every means and excuse to abandon the wives of their youth.

 As a result, the Church Fathers made it clear that this kind of sin must not be found among God’s people.
 Consequently, adultery was not tolerated by the Early Church and remarriage after a divorce was forbidden.